 The companies with market capital between 20000 – 5000 crores will fall under midcap stocks and this fund will be holding these stocks in a diversified way.

-As these stocks will be the future large-cap stocks, the risk will be a little higher than large-cap funds, and the returns will be relatively the same or higher than large-cap funds ranging from 12-18% Per annum.
+As these stocks that are invest in Mid Cap Funds will be the future large-cap stocks, the risk will be a little higher than large-cap funds, and the returns will be relatively the same or higher than large-cap funds ranging from 12-18% Per annum.

 We, as a long term investor, should not be greedy over returns.
 Our complete aim of investments should be low risk with a decent return of 12-16% per annum.
 In such a parameter, INDEX FUND and LARGE CAP FUNDS will be more appropriate for a long term investor.